mgechev/angularjs-in-patterns/README.md

 ## Abstract

-One of the best ways to learn something new is to see how the things you already know fits in it.
+One of the best ways to learn something new is to see how the things you already know are used in it.
-The goal of this paper is to show the patterns used in the AngularJS framework and any application build with this framework.
+This paper describes how different software design and architectural patterns are applied in AngularJS or any AngularJS single-page application.

 ## Introduction

 The document begins with brief overview of the AngularJS framework.
 The overview explains the main AngularJS components - directives, filters, controllers, services, scope.
-Next sections describe the different design patterns used in the framework and how you can take advantage of concepts we are already familiar with.
+The second section lists and describes different design and architectural patterns, which are implemented inside the framework.

+The last section contains a few architectural patterns, which are commonly used inside most of the single-page applications build with AngularJS.

 ## AngularJS overview